fmxsh/tot-ontology/README.md

 #### Identity

 Identity: Is a concept...
-Constitution: Consists of a _thing of things_.
+Constitution: Consists of a _structure of things_.

 Property:

 - Self reliant (: Each concept is a thing created by defining what it is, but without reference to a more abstract or concrete layer.)
 And all the rest...
   Emergence:

-Emergence: a _thing of things_ takes the form of _identity_ by the combined properties...
+Emergence: a _structure of things_ takes the form of _identity_ by the combined properties...

 ---